ruigomeseu/liferaft/readme.md

 ## Introduction

 Laravel Liferaft provides a simple, painless way to submit bug reports to the Laravel framework.
-Liferaft automates to creation of Laravel forks and pull requests, allowing you to quickly submit a sample application that recreates a bug in the framework.
+Liferaft automates the creation of Laravel forks and pull requests, allowing you to quickly submit a sample application that recreates a bug in the framework.
 Feel like contributing to Laravel?
 Liferaft can even grab a fresh bug report for you to hack on!

 ## Official Documentation